TrainWeb.org Facebook Page

 Map: Ba 42 F 4 Topographic Maps

-When Interstate 95 arrived here during the early 1980s, CSX realigned its Claremont Branch connection to share the Mount Clare Yard entrance.
-Eastbound trains from what had been the B&O Old Main Line can enter the yard and, in the past, could exit it via the Claremont Branch shown here curving away to the left.
+When Interstate 95 arrived here around 1980, CSX realigned its Claremont Branch connection to share the Mount Clare Yard road entrance from Bernard Drive at left.
+Westbound trains from Camden Station and Locust Point can enter the yard, approaching the camera, then reverse to exit it via the Claremont Branch.

-The realignment also left room for a wye that would permit westbound trains to be routed similarly, however such a connection has not (yet) been built.
-It would permit access between Locust Point rail operations and what is now Amtrak's Northeast Corridor, which is where this tour is headed.
+The realignment left room for a wye that would do away with the need to reverse.
+It would permit direct access between Camden and what is now Amtrak's Northeast Corridor, which is where this tour is headed.
+That wye is being considered as part of the Penn-Camden Connector.

 CSX 8084